Help For Premises Liability Accidents

-The term premises liability typically refers to an accident or injury occurring on another person’s property due to unsafe property conditions.
-Common premises liability accidents include:
+The term premises liability refers to an accident or injury occurring on another person’s property due to an unsafe condition.
+Under the law, property owners are responsible for the safety of employees, tenants, customers and visitors.

 - Day care injuries